kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

-* Begin work on your second short essay
+* Begin work on your second short essay.
+Time management is important this week and next especially.
-* Refine your long essay topic and progress with your reading
+* Refine your long essay topic and progress with your reading for it.
+* The reading is quite heavy this week.
+Try not to get bogged down in the details of local case studies - you can skim over those details.
+Instead keep your eye open for how these authors contest eachothers' general arguments about the role of the wartime period on the rise of the Communist party and its later success in taking power.
+Make yourself good notes comparing what are sometimes subtle, sometimes very blunt differences in emphasis, agency, use of sources, and forms of evidence.
 * X [The Long March](https://www.youtube.com/watch?v=NbeZNdnlfc0)
 * X [Yan'an](https://www.youtube.com/watch?v=j7ZRA4I61ME)
 * X [Introduction](https://www.youtube.com/watch?v=6E0REcJ4bX8)